 - Datasheet and Script: You can create datasheets and scripts that help agents handle calls using predefined dialogues, talking points, and information sheets.

 - Email and SMS template: Email and SMS templates are reusable HTML files that can be sent in bulk, and customized using formatting and variables.
-They also define the stucture of the messages you want to send.
+They also define the structure of the messages you want to send.

-- Users: A user account enables a member of your organization to log into productname.label and access the projects, resources, and settings they are granted rights to.
+- Users: A user account enables a member of your organization to log into VCC Live and access the projects, resources, and settings they are granted rights to.
 Please note that users are created independent of any project, and are then assigned to a specific project as required.
 Agent users in a project will be assigned to outbound calls by default.
 To let agent users receive inbound calls, they must be assigned to inbound queues, Similarly, you can assign agent users to chat queues.